chrisns/docker-node-sonos-http-api/README.md

 If you're looking this as part of a bigger home automation piece you might also want to look at [my MQTT hack job](https://github.com/chrisns/sonos-mqtt).

-The Dockerfiles in the `arm32v7-native` and `arm32v7-crossbuild` directories can be used to build arm32v7 images suitable for later Raspberry Pi devices.
-The *native* version is for docker builds on ARM devices while the *crossbuild* version is for docker builds on x86 hosts.
+The Dockerfiles in the `arm32v7-nativebuild` and `arm32v7-crossbuild` directories can be used to build arm32v7 images suitable for later Raspberry Pi devices.
+The *nativebuild* version is for docker builds on ARM devices while the *crossbuild* version is for docker builds on x86 hosts (e.g., including automated builds on Docker Hub).